Leo-Malay/leo-db/README.md

 ### Lightweight Miniature JSON DB

-Hello World, THe use of JSON is at its peak and th future of the data being passed and store has a higher potential of also being in JSON format.
-Thus im presenting you with this module of which makes it extremely easy to perform DB like quesrys on the JSON data.
+Hello World, The use of JSON is at its peak and th future of the data being passed and store has a higher potential of also being in JSON format.
+Thus im presenting you with this module of which makes it extremely easy to perform DB like queries on the JSON data.

 ```jsx
 // Import the module